boring-dragon/laravel-tenant/README.md

 [![StyleCI](https://github.styleci.io/repos/323338609/shield?branch=master)](https://github.styleci.io/repos/323338609?branch=master)

 This package automatically scopes the queries to a tenant.
 Listens for a created events and set the tenant_id automatically.
+Just a test package I made would not recommend to use it

 ## Installation